MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0013.md

 }
 ```

-There is no impact on the promoted side of the action as promoted actions remain visible.
-However, promoted actions and non promoted actions become visible on the right side of the action bar.
+There's no impact on the promoted side of the action as promoted actions remain visible.
+However, promoted actions and non-promoted actions become visible on the right side of the action bar.

 You should then use this approach if you want the group and its actions to be visible.